OryxProject/oryx/src/site/markdown/docs/admin.md

 # Cluster Setup

-The following are required:
+The following are required as of Oryx 2.1.0:

 - Java 7 or later (JRE only is required)
 - A Hadoop cluster running the following components:
     - Apache Hadoop 2.6.0 or later
     - Apache Zookeeper 3.4.5 or later
-    - Apache Kafka 0.8.2 or later
+    - Apache Kafka 0.8.2 or later (in 0.8.x line)
-    - Apache Spark 1.3.0 or later
+    - Apache Spark 1.5.0 or later

 [CDH](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html)
-5.4.0 and later meet these requirements, although any Hadoop distribution with these components should work fine.
-While the rest of the instructions will refer to a CDH 5.4.0+ distribution, this is not a requirement.
+5.5.0 and later meet these requirements, although any Hadoop distribution with these components should work fine.
+While the rest of the instructions will refer to a CDH 5.5+ distribution, this is not a requirement.

+_Note: Oryx 2.0.x requires only Spark 1.3.0 and CDH 5.4.x_

 A single-node cluster can be sufficient, although running all of these components on one machine may require a reasonable amount of RAM.